ksu-hmi/Patient_Treatment_Prescreening_Tool/README.md

 Jaclyn Maney, Arleen Joy Patinga, and Hansa Das

 ## Additional Sources Used
 Our team recycled and modified a Covid-19 Symptom Checker code that was created by another developer.
-The original code can be found below: https://github.com/Luweyh/Covid19-Symptom-Checker.git
+The original code can be found here: https://github.com/Luweyh/Covid19-Symptom-Checker.git